fpsdotso/fpsdotso-game/README.md

 A Rust-based FPS game with Solana blockchain integration.
 The game uses Raylib (compiled via Emscripten) and communicates with Solana smart contracts through a JavaScript bridge.

+### Problem

+- On-chain games today mostly focus on “earning,” not competitive, skill‑based gameplay.
+- There is a lack of live, low‑latency FPS experiences on Solana that feel Web2‑native.

+### Solution

+FPS.so is a skill‑based first‑person shooter on Solana.
+We stream inputs through MagicBlock’s Ephemeral Rollups to deliver Web2‑grade responsiveness while actions are verifiably committed on-chain.
+This game is playable on your desktop and phone!

+### Why Only Possible On MagicBlock (OPOMB)

+- Ultra‑low latency play (as low as ~10 ms) via Ephemeral Rollups.
+- Secure: inputs/actions follow a delegated, verifiable rollup path.
+- Gasless UX: movements and actions execute a program behind the scenes with no transaction fees for players.

+### Target Market

+- Web3 gamers, Web2 gamers, and NFT collectors/communities.
+- Market signal: Gaming dominance rose from 20.1% → 25% in Q3 with 7.4M daily UAW.

+### What’s in the Demo

+- Desktop (WASD/mouse) and mobile joystick controls (React overlay).
+- Wallet‑aware authority; inputs streamed to chain via ER.
+- Clear architecture across Game (WASM), Bridge (React), and Solana client.

+### Roadmap

+- Q1: More maps, game modes, and weapons; improved movement & gun physics; publish on Solana Dapp Store.
+- Q2: Ranked matchmaking with MMR; leaderboards; online tourneys.
+- Q3: Marketplace for cosmetic gun skins as NFTs.

 ## Architecture

 ```